AggelosTse/RGB-Color-Guesser/README.md

-# GUESS MY RGB GAME
+# Guess My RGB Game (Python GUI)

-## Overview

-Python GUI game where the player tries to guess a randomly generated RGB color.
+An interactive, graphical "Hot or Cold" style game where players attempt to match a randomly generated color using RGB (Red, Green, Blue) sliders.
+Built with Python.

+---

 ## Scripts

 1.rgb_game.py: This script creates a random color and gives you 5 tries to guess it using slider values.

 2.utils.py: This script contains a function that returns the distance between the random color and the color from the slider values.

+---

 ## Installation